 A - ATTEND

-o You should be logged into Teams at the time of your online lesson and fully engage with activities as directed by your teacher.
+· You should be logged into MS Teams at the start time of your online lesson, and fully engage with activities, as directed by your teacher.

-o It is your responsibility to contact your teacher if you are experiencing difficulties accessing your online lessons.
+· You should contact your teacher, if you are experiencing difficulties accessing your online lessons.

 B - BE RESPECTFUL